Yimro/about-me/README.md

 * student of computer science
 * currently working on my master's thesis in the field of IoT, which is about monitoring, visualisation and embedded systems
-* interested in IoT, Linux, Embedded Systems, Python, Cloud Computing, Docker, Monitoring, Prometheus, Grafana, Microprocessor, Networks
+* interested in IoT, Embedded Systems, Microcontroller, Python, Cloud Computing, Monitoring Systems
 * how to reach me: jan.reitsma.berlin@gmail.com